amelie-fri/munch_search/README.md

 # Munch Search

-munch_search was created as a master's thesis project, in order to explore the digital collection of the MUNCH museum in Oslo. munch_search is a prototype for a research and exploration tool.
+munch_search was created as a master's thesis project, in order to explore the digital collection of the MUNCH museum in Oslo. munch_search is a prototype of a research and exploration tool.
 The explored data was kindly provided by the MUNCH museum.

 ## Getting Started